Residential rental property and depreciation

 If you have purchased an existing property, then it is probable you have gained many assets, such as blinds, carpets, TV aerials, air conditioners etc.

 To accurately work out the cost of the depreciable assets, it is advisable to use a professional chattel valuation expert.
 A chattel valuation normally costs circa $500, and the benefit of a professional chattel valuation is likely to outweigh the cost.

 The valuer will identify the various assets that can be separated from the building structure for depreciation purposes, allocate a value and apply the correct depreciation rates as specified by IRD, which in turn maximises your depreciation claim and therefore your cash flow.
 You will receive a report identifying the chattels, their values and the IRD depreciation rates.

 The benefit will vary from property to property.
 The newer the property, the higher the value of the chattels, the more benefit there is likely to be.
 A valuation must be completed within six months of purchasing your rental and before you submit your tax return.

 3. Purchasing an old property with outdated chattels

-If you have purchased an old run down property, with old outdated chattels, then doing professional valuation is probably not worth it.
+If you have purchased an old, run-down property, with old outdated chattels, then doing a professional valuation is probably not worth it.

 It should be noted that if you eventually sell your rental property, you may be subject to depreciation recovery if the amount of depreciation claimed exceeds the actual value at the time of sale.
 If this is the case, you will need to pay tax on the difference.